harvind-here/rag_test/README.md

 ## Description

-**rag_test** is a Python-based project designed to [briefly describe the purpose of your project].
+**rag_test** just a basic rag code for easy implementation whenever necessary, if you find useful dont heistate to star and use it 😉.
 It includes scripts for data ingestion, configuration management, and application deployment.
-This repository serves as a foundation for building and deploying [mention the type of application, e.g., web applications, data processing pipelines, etc.].
+This repository serves as a foundation for building and deploying RAG (Retrievel Augmented Generation).

 ## Table of Contents